sqlalchemyorg/zzzeeksphinx/README.rst

 This is zzzeek's own Sphinx layout, used by SQLAlchemy.

-This layout is first and foremost pulled in for the SQLAlchemy documentation builds (and possibly other related projects), but is also usable as a standalone theme / utility set for any project.
+This layout is first and foremost pulled in for the SQLAlchemy documentation builds (and possibly other related projects).

-Feel free to fork off features from it as needed, the project here first and foremost has to work with SQLAlchemy.
+.. note:: The stability of zzzeeksphinx is **not** guaranteed and APIs and behaviors can change at any time.
+For use in other projects, please fork and/or adapt any portion of useful code as needed.

 Features include: